michelnagme/data-science-brumadinho/README.md

 ## Licensing <a name="licensing"></a>

-This project is licensed under the MIT License.
+This repository is licensed under the MIT License.

 ## Resources <a name="resources"></a>